 One of the suboptimum algorithm due to Ma and Wolf is the so-called two-step algorithm .The number of trials that the decoder uses grows exponentially in the code memory and the algorithm is only somewhat simpler than the optimum decoder.
-Recently, a decoding algorithm called Wrap-around Viterbi Algorithm was proposed by Shao, Lin and Fossorier (2003), denotes as WAVA.
+In the following , we discuss a recently proposed decoding algorithm called Wrap-around Viterbi Algorithm by Shao, Lin and Fossorier (2003), denotes as WAVA .